Development & Inclusion Centre for Excellence

 - Teaching Assistants

-- Attendance Officer
+- Attendance Officers

 A Young Carer is a child or young person under the age of 18 who helps to look after a relative with a disability, illness, mental health condition, or drug or alcohol problem.
 This might include looking after parents or siblings.
 Young Carers may be asked to do extra jobs in and around the home, such as cooking, cleaning or helping someone get dressed and move around.
 Young Carers may also give emotional support, and a lot of physical help to a parent or sibling who's disabled or ill.

 We also take part in the Young Carers Awareness Day which is held annually at the end of January.
-Students contribute towards and run a Bake Sale on this day with all proceeds going towards future events for Young Carers at the school.